tpapp/Miter.jl/docs/src/index.md

 1. The coordinate bound is determined using all elements.
 2. Axes are set up based on the calculated bounds.

+The bounds of a plot element are determined using `Miter.combine_bounds_xy`.
+The default uses `Miter.bounds_xy` and combines the result, special cases can be handled by using something other than combination.
+Plot elements need to be in containers which are iterable for deterministic results.

 ## Gallery

 What you see below is a gallery of plots.
 These serve as examples, and are also useful for visual inspection of plots.